linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 Appendix B: The General Black-Litterman Model 957

-# Chapter 28

-# Investment Policy and the Framework of the CFA Institute 959
+### Chapter 28: Investment Policy and the Framework of the CFA Institute 959

-# 28.1 The Investment Management Process 960
+#### 28.1 The Investment Management Process 960

-# 28.2 Investor Objectives 962
+#### 28.2 Investor Objectives 962

 Individual Investors

-Personal Trusts / Mutual Funds / Pension Funds /

-Endowment Funds / Life Insurance Companies /

-Non-Life Insurance Companies / Banks
+Personal Trusts / Mutual Funds / Pension Funds / Endowment Funds / Life Insurance Companies / Non-Life Insurance Companies / Banks

-# 28.3 Investor Constraints 966
+#### 28.3 Investor Constraints 966

-Liquidity / Investment Horizon / Regulations / Tax

-Considerations / Unique Needs
+Liquidity / Investment Horizon / Regulations / Tax Considerations / Unique Needs

-# 28.4 Policy Statements 969
+#### 28.4 Policy Statements 969

 Sample Policy Statements for Individual Investors

-# 28.5 Asset Allocation 973
+#### 28.5 Asset Allocation 973

-Top-Down Asset Allocation for Institutional Investors /

-Monitoring and Revising the Portfolio
+Top-Down Asset Allocation for Institutional Investors / Monitoring and Revising the Portfolio

-# 28.6 Managing Portfolios of Individual Investors 975
+#### 28.6 Managing Portfolios of Individual Investors 975

-Investment in Residence / Saving for Retirement and the Assumption of Risk / Retirement Planning Models /

-Target Date Funds / Tax Sheltering and Asset Allocation
+Investment in Residence / Saving for Retirement and the Assumption of Risk / Retirement Planning Models / Target Date Funds / Tax Sheltering and Asset Allocation

-The Tax-Deferral Option / Tax-Protected Retirement

-Plans / Deferred Annuities / Variable and Universal
+The Tax-Deferral Option / Tax-Protected Retirement Plans / Deferred Annuities / Variable and Universal Life Insurance

-Life Insurance

-# 28.7 Pension Funds 981
+#### 28.7 Pension Funds 981

-Defined Contribution Plans / Defined Benefit Plans /

-Pension Investment Strategies
+Defined Contribution Plans / Defined Benefit Plans / Pension Investment Strategies

 Investing in Equities

 End of Chapter Material 984-994

-# REFERENCES TO CFA PROBLEMS 995

-# GLOSSARY G-1

-# NAME INDEX I

-# SUBJECT INDEX I-4

-# NOTATION, FORMULAS F-1

-# The Investment Environment
+### Chapter 1: The Investment Environment

-# 1

 AN INVESTMENT IS the current commitment of money or other resources in the expectation of reaping future benefits.
 For example, you might purchase shares of stock anticipating that the future proceeds will justify both the time your money is tied up as well as the risk of the investment.
 The time you will spend studying this text (not to mention its cost) also is an investment.
 You are forgoing either current leisure or the income you could be earning at a job in the expectation that your future career will be sufficiently enhanced to justify this commitment of time and effort.
 While these two investments differ in many ways, they share one key attribute that is central to all investments: You sacrifice something of value now, expecting to reap the benefits later.